Auros/Auros/README.md

 Hey!
 I'm Auros.
 All of my repos here are personal projects, no guarantees I'm actively maintaining them.
-Currently do software development and metrics analysis for JimmyHere Productions.
+I currently help with software development and metrics analysis for JimmyHere.

 **- Interests -**
 - C# / .NET